thin-edge/thin-edge.io/docs/src/howto-guides/026_how_to_install_thin_edge_manually.md

 ## Extracting binaries from debian files

 Download the debian files from the [latest releases page](https://github.com/thin-edge/thin-edge.io/releases/latest).
-For a minimal configuration of thin-edge with Cumulocity, you will need to download:
+For a minimal configuration of thin-edge.io with Cumulocity IoT, you will need to download:

 - tedge\_{VERSION}\_amd64.deb
 - tedge\_agent\_{VERSION}\_amd64.deb